Marynochka/airbus_ship_detection/README.md

 - **Image and Mask Resizing:** The original images and masks, which were of size (768, 768), were resized to (256, 256) to expedite the training process.

-- **U-Net Model:** The U-Net model, provided by [TODO], was implemented using TensorFlow for semantic segmentation tasks.
+- **U-Net Model:** The U-Net model, provided by [2], was implemented using TensorFlow for semantic segmentation tasks.

 - **Model Performance Evaluation:** Dice coefficients and Dice Loss were utilized for evaluating the performance of the model.
 The Dice coefficient measures the similarity between two samples: the actual segmentation mask and the predicted segmentation mask.